Views on Monferrato

 Departure and arrival are in Asti: it is worth visiting the old town as well as the buildings, museums, churches and shops.
 From Baldichieri d'Asti we climb up to Cortazzone, Piea (with its impressive castle), Castelnuovo Don Bosco and Albugnano: we make a stop at the Abbey of Vezzolano to watch one of the most beautiful examples of Romanesque style in Piedmont.

 After this “all bends” warm-up, we get back in the saddle to discover the beauty (and delicacies!) which Monferrato has to offer.
 Passing through Aramengo, we arrive at Cocconato d'Asti, another of the Borghi più Belli d’Italia (Italy’s most beautiful villages).
-Next, we find Montiglio Monferrato, the city of sundials.
+Next, we find Aramengo and Montiglio Monferrato, the city of sundials.

 Once past the Tanaro river, we descend south towards Belveglio and Mombercelli.
 We make a stop in Nizza Monferrato for another food and wine treat in one of the iconic cities of Barbera wine.
 Other panoramic viewpoints can be found in Calamandrana and San Marzano Oliveto: the landscape changes with each season, from spring/summer green to golden, yellow and red shades in autumn.